goldbala55/surfs_up/README.md

 ## Summary Recommendations
 The weather analysis indicates there is a strong probability of success for the new business.
 Some additional weather analysis options:
 1. Check daytime precipitation patterns during June/December; ice cream and surfing sales will weaken if there are extended periods of rain during the day.
-2. rerun the temperature analysis looking only at daytime hours.
+2. Rerun the temperature analysis looking only at daytime hours.
 Not too many people surf at night so better daytime temperatures will drive business.
 3. One non-weather observation.
-Collect and analyze local hotel occupancy rates along with the weather data.
-Tourists can provide a substantial boost to the business.
+Collect and analyze local hotel occupancy rates and planned surfing events along with the weather data.
+Tourists and surfing contests can provide a substantial boost to the business.